davidjgoss/davidjgoss/README.md

 I’m a full-stack software developer based in the UK.
 I like to build things.

+Right now, I’m really into Web Components, API design, and React.
+Most recently, I wrote about [richer API documentation](https://davidgoss.co/blog/api-documentation-redoc-docusaurus/).
+There are [other posts](https://davidgoss.co/blog) too.

+In open source world, I’m a regular contributor to [cucumber-js](https://github.com/cucumber/cucumber-js), a maintainer of [liquibase-linter](https://github.com/whiteclarkegroup/liquibase-linter) and generally get involved wherever else I can.

 <!--
 **davidjgoss/davidjgoss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.